liamzdenek/ferment-ai/memory-bank/progress.md

 2. **TypeScript Errors**: There are TypeScript errors related to missing type declarations for Express, CORS, and body-parser.

-3. **Specific Runtime Modules**: We need to implement specific runtime modules for Models, Tools, and AgentContexts.
+3. **HttpApplication Implementation**: We need to implement the HttpApplication class in the core-constructs-runtime package.

+4. **Processor/Runtime Module Interface**: We need to create a processor/runtime module interface to validate that all necessary modules are available to execute the constructs.

 ## Next Milestones

-1. **Create Runtime-Types Package** (Target: Week 1)
+1. **Implement HttpApplication** (Target: Week 1)
-   - Define interfaces that both core-constructs-runtime and runtime will implement
-   - Create the RuntimeModule interface
+   - Create the HttpApplication class in the core-constructs-runtime package
-   - Create interfaces for binding classes
-   - Ensure clear separation of concerns between packages
+   - Implement the serve operation to initialize the HTTP API
+   - Integrate with the journal system
+   - Support real-time streaming of events

-2. **Implement CoreConstructsRuntimeModule** (Target: Week 1)
+2. **Create Processor/Runtime Module Interface** (Target: Week 1)
+   - Design and implement a processor/runtime module interface
-   - Create a module that mounts everything in core-constructs-lib to the journal
+   - Validate that all necessary modules are available to execute the constructs
-   - Implement separate binding classes for each construct type
-   - Ensure the module satisfies the interfaces defined in runtime-types
-   - Maintain the 1-to-1 relationship between core-constructs-lib and core-constructs-runtime
+   - Create clear error messages for missing modules
+   - Support extensibility for custom modules

 3. **Fix TypeScript Errors** (Target: Week 2)
    - Add type declarations for Express, CORS, and body-parser